Alowree/alowree.github.io/README.md

 # alowree.github.io

-This is the Github repository for my blog saved under /d/bsite crated by Hexo on my local PC.
+This is a Github repository for my blog saved under /d/bsite as created by Hexo on my personal PC.